PTAB

 5. Arguments Regarding Discretionary Denial

-- Petitioner argued against discretionary denial under §325(d), asserting that the primary prior art references (Rostoker and the QlikView Manuals) are new, non-cumulative art that was never substantively considered by the USPTO during prosecution.
-To address potential Fintiv concerns related to parallel district court litigation, Petitioner stipulated that, if the IPR is instituted, it will not pursue in court any invalidity grounds that were raised or reasonably could have been raised in the petition.
+- Petitioner argued against discretionary denial under 35 U.S.C. §325(d), asserting that the primary prior art references (Rostoker and the QlikView Manuals) are new, non-cumulative art that was not considered during prosecution.
+Petitioner also made a Sotera stipulation, committing that if the IPR is instituted, it will not raise in a parallel district court litigation any grounds that were raised or reasonably could have been raised in the petition.

 6. Relief Requested